ChargePoint Holdings Inc. (CHPT) Just Got Our Attention

 CHPT’s Market Performance

-CHPT stocks went up by 3.72% for the week, with a monthly drop of -1.70% and a quarterly performance of 18.50%, while its annual performance rate touched -22.06%.
-The volatility ratio for the week stands at 6.95% while the volatility levels for the past 30 days are set at 7.31% for ChargePoint Holdings Inc. The simple moving average for the period of the last 20 days is -8.01% for CHPT stocks with a simple moving average of -0.10% for the last 200 days.
+CHPT stocks went down by -2.24% for the week, with a monthly drop of -16.35% and a quarterly performance of 20.85%, while its annual performance rate touched -22.67%.
+The volatility ratio for the week stands at 6.73% while the volatility levels for the past 30 days are set at 6.85% for ChargePoint Holdings Inc. The simple moving average for the period of the last 20 days is -11.81% for CHPT stocks with a simple moving average of -3.78% for the last 200 days.

 Analysts’ Opinion of CHPT